container-storage-interface/spec/spec.md

 This RPC MUST undo the work by the corresponding `NodeStageVolume`.
 This RPC SHALL be called by the CO once for each `staging_target_path` that was successfully setup via `NodeStageVolume`.

-If the corresponding Controller Plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability and the Node Plugin has `STAGE_UNSTAGE_VOLUME` capability, the CO MUST guarantee that this RPC is called and returns success before calling `ControllerUnpublishVolume` for the given node and the given volume.
+If the corresponding Controller Plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability and the Node Plugin has `STAGE_UNSTAGE_VOLUME` capability, the CO MUST guarantee that this RPC is called and returns success before calling `ControllerUnpublishVolume` for the given node and the given volume, unless the Controller Plugin has `UNPUBLISH_FENCE` capability and the Node Plugin has the `FORCE_UNPUBLISH` capability and the `force` flag is `true`.
 The CO MUST guarantee that this RPC is called after all `NodeUnpublishVolume` have been called and returned success for the given volume on the given node.

+If the Node Plugin has the `FORCE_UNPUBLISH` capability, the CO MAY specify `force` as `true` in which case the Node Plugin MUST support unstaging volumes even when access has been revoked with `ControllerUnpublishVolume`.
+Because data loss is inevitable in such circumstances, the `force` flag is an indication that success is desired even it if means losing data.
+It is essential that after a successful call to `NodeUnstageVolume` that there be no buffered data on the node related to the volume which might result in unintetional modification of the volume if it were to be subsequently re-staged to that node.

 The Plugin SHALL assume that this RPC will be executed on the node where the volume is being used.